GOOD. blog

 “I don’t have time for movement.”

 Cool story.
-You know what you do have time for?
-Diabetes, maybe?
+Know what you do have time for?
+Diabetes, perhaps?
 A new hip?
 Heart surgery?
 A slipped disc?
-Or a burnout?
+Or burnout?

 Thought so.

 You don’t have time NOT to move.
-Every minute you invest in movement you get back many times over in energy, productivity and years of life.
+Every minute you invest in movement comes back to you many times over in energy, productivity and years of life.
 The best ROI you’ll ever get.

 Your 30-day movement revolution

 Week 1: awareness.
 Track how much you sit (prepare to be shocked, I was sitting 11 hours a day!).
 Set an alarm every hour.
-When it goes off, you stand up and move for 2 minutes.
+When it goes off, stand up and move for 2 minutes.
 Start the toothbrushing routine.
-Baby steps, but the power is precisely in those small steps.
+Baby steps, but that’s exactly where the power lies.

 Week 2: implementation.
 Walking after every meal becomes your new normal.
-Try to work standing 2 hours a day (yes, your legs will whinge, deal with it).
+Try working standing up for 2 hours a day (yes, your legs will complain, deal with it).
 Turn one meeting into a walking meeting.
 And watching TV?
 Only in combination with movement from now on.

 Week 3: expansion.
 Start every day with 5 minutes of morning stretching.
 Lunch walks are now non-negotiable, rain or shine.
-Do zone 2 cardio, start with 20 minutes, 3x a week.
+Do zone 2 cardio, starting with 20 minutes, 3 times a week.
 And add some bodyweight strength training twice a week.

 You’re worth it (yes YOU, stop looking around)

-We’ve all been raised with that Calvinist “you have to work hard for it”.
+We were all raised with that Calvinist “you have to work hard for it” mindset.
 Asking for help?
-For the weak.
-Making things easy for yourself?
+For weaklings.
+Making things easier for yourself?
 Laziness.
 Treating yourself?
 Selfish.

 Nonsense.
-You know what’s truly selfish?
+Know what’s actually selfish?
 Exhausting yourself until you’re a grumpy zombie for your family or colleagues.
-Driving yourself into the ground until your body protests with pain and illness.
-Putting off looking after yourself until you “have more time” (spoiler: that time never comes).
+Pushing yourself until your body protests with pain and illness.
+Waiting to look after yourself until you “have more time” (spoiler: that time never comes).

-You’re allowed to make things easy for yourself.
-In fact, you have to make things easy for yourself.
+You’re allowed to make things easier for yourself.
+In fact, you need to.
 Because how full is your cup?
-How can you give to others if you’re running on a single drop?
+How can you give to others if you’re running on fumes yourself?
 Self-care is one of the most loving things you can do, for yourself and for everyone around you.
 A happy, energetic you is a gift to the world.

-So yes, you’re allowed to call in help.
+So yes, you’re allowed to get help.
 You’re allowed to take shortcuts.
 You’re allowed to invest in things that make life lighter.
-Not out of laziness, but because you’re smart and understand that the right tools help you choose flourishing instead of exhaustion.
+Because you’re smart enough to know that the right tools help you choose thriving over exhaustion.

 The GOOD.
 Movement Support system

 The Wellness Made Simple system, because your body needs fuel.
-This pill-free pack is your foundation.
-No pills to swallow, but superfood smoothies and omegas your body recognises and uses straight away.
-The VMG+ gives you vitamins and minerals in whole-food form.
-The EO Mega+ is a fresh, high-quality omega-3 (reinforced with essential oils and olive oil for good absorption).
-And the PB Assist+ supports your gut (remember: your ally).
+This pillfree package is your foundation.
+Instead of swallowing pills: superfood smoothies and omegas that your body recognises and uses straight away.
+VMG+ gives you vitamins and minerals in whole-food form.
+EO Mega+ is a fresh, high-quality omega-3 (boosted with essential oils and olive oil for good absorption).
+And PB Assist+ supports your gut (remember: your ally).

 Mito2Max, your cellular energy boost.
-Not a Red Bull in a capsule, but a well-thought-out blend.
-The European version contains plant extracts that support your mitochondria: cordyceps for endurance, American ginseng for natural energy, and coenzyme Q10 for cellular energy.
-Perfect for those days when your body is willing but your energy just won’t play along.
+Forget Red Bull in a capsule; this is a thoughtfully composed blend.
+The European version contains plant extracts that support your mitochondria: cordyceps for stamina, American ginseng for natural energy, and co-enzyme Q10 for cellular energy.
+Perfect for those days when your body’s willing but your energy just isn’t cooperating.
 I start my day with 2 of these.

 Deep Blue Stick, your muscles will thank you.
 Before and after your workout.
 The blend of Wintergreen, Peppermint, Blue Tansy, German Chamomile, Helichrysum, Ylang Ylang and Osmanthus is cooling and supportive for overworked muscles.
 Roll on, roll out, done.
 No oil on your hands, no stains on your clothes.